How I Stopped Selling And Dramatically Grew My Business

 Sign me up, please!!
 (I hear you!)

-When I say I was able to “stop selling,” the part I am referring to is the language I use through the sales process.
-I still meet with prospects but what I said to help them get to a yes changed dramatically.
+So, when I say I was able to “stop selling,” I don’t mean I abandoned my entire sales process.
+The part I am referring to changing is the language I use through the sales process.
+I still meet with prospects but what I say to help them get to a yes changed dramatically with a referred prospect.

 SECTION 2: The Nature of Sales